neondatabase/website/content/docs/introduction/read-replicas.md

 ## Cross-region support

 Neon only supports creating read replicas **in the same region** as your database.
-However, a cross-region replica setup can be achieved by creating a Neon project created in a different region and replicating data to that project via [logical replication](/docs/guides/logical-replication-guide).
-For example, you could replicate data from a Neon project in a US region to a Neon project in a European region following our [Neon-to-Neon logical replication instructions](/docs/guides/logical-replication-neon-to-neon).
-Read-only access to the database in an other-region Neon project can be managed at the application level.
+However, a cross-region replica setup can be achieved by creating a Neon project in a different region and replicating data to that project via [logical replication](/docs/guides/logical-replication-guide).
+For example, you can replicate data from a Neon project in a US region to a Neon project in a European region following our [Neon-to-Neon logical replication guide](/docs/guides/logical-replication-neon-to-neon).
+Read-only access to the replicated database can be managed at the application level.

 ## Use cases